-- Apps that support passive streaming content, such as a radio station app or app to watch videos.
-Note that an interactive game that leverages streaming technology would be eligible and would probably make a good candidate for Amazon Underground.
+Apps that support passive streaming content, such as a radio station app or app to watch videos.
+An interactive game that leverages streaming technology would be eligible and would probably make a good candidate for Amazon Underground.

 This section lists the mobile devices and locations where Amazon Underground is available.